Tiredenom6/Arduino-Educational-Project/README.md

 ### To get started, use the Directions.md file.
 ### For more Documentation See [here](https://docs.google.com/document/d/e/2PACX-1vS3WdEL-KkDHfYp4SRyXxtGDpL3lxsCchkNDKFCQpd_L3ZP3N8ZAnA95ofz7l73UD2h2FUD6tp4fvtt/pub)

 ### Credit - Tomas Esson, Mike Shusta

+### All Code Citations and Credits should go to Stevens Institute of Technology.